-The results presented in Figure 2.6 demonstrate that hydrogen peroxide and peroxydisulphate enhance the photocatalytic reaction rate.
+The results presented in Figure 6 demonstrate that hydrogen peroxide and peroxydisulphate enhance the photocatalytic reaction rate.
 The first increases the reaction rate by a factor of two and the second by a factor of five, respectively.
 The $S_2O_8^{2^2}$ effect is more noticeable in the last part of the reaction.
 The presence of peroxydisulphate seems to affect essentially the mineralization of the degradation intermediates.
-Oxygen has not been injected during the H2O2 experiment but it reaches a value near 4 times more than the usual dissolved oxygen in water at ambient pressure (see point 2.4.2).
-This demonstrates that the application of oxygen in the reactor (a difficult engineering problem when the reactor is very long and narrow very usual in solar tubular reactors).
+Oxygen has not been injected during the $H_2O_2$ experiment but it reaches a value near 4 times more than the usual dissolved oxygen in water at ambient pressure.
+This demonstrates that the application of hydrogen peroxide could be very useful when it is not possible to obtain an adequate concentration of oxygen in the reactor (a difficult engineering problem when the reactor is very long and narrow very usual in solar tubular reactors).

-But, other oxidants have been used in photocatalysis for reducing solar (or artificial) UV exposure time: ClO_3^- , BrO_3^- , IO_4^- , HSO_5^- .
+But, other oxidants have been used in photocatalysis for reducing solar (or artificial) UV exposure time: ClO3-, BrO3-, IO4-, HSO5-.
 Nevertheless, these additives are very expensive compared to hydrogen peroxide and peroxydisulphate, and their application would dramatically increase treatment cost.
 Even more importantly, they do not dissociate into harmless products (Br- and I-), because hundreds of mg/L of these anions are undesirable in water.

-2.3.3 Initial concentration of contaminant
+3.3 Initial concentration of contaminant